privacy policy

 solstone and recording laws

-solstone captures your screen and can record audio. if you use solstone, you are responsible for complying with recording consent laws in your jurisdiction. some states and countries require all parties to a conversation to consent to recording.
+solstone observes your screen and, when configured to do so, records audio. if you use solstone, you are responsible for complying with recording-consent laws in your jurisdiction. some states and countries require all parties to a conversation to consent to recording.

-sol pbc doesn't record anything — you do, on your own hardware. we recommend informing others when audio recording is active during conversations.
+sol pbc doesn't record anything — you do, on your own hardware. we recommend informing others in advance when audio recording is active during conversations.

 when sol pbc offers hosted services